MirzaFreddy/MirzaFreddy/README.md

 # 💫 About Me:
 Hey there 👋
 Mirza Is Talking!
 I turn coffee ☕️ into code, and pixels 🎨 into stories.
-Frontend developer focusing on clean UI, smooth animations, and React magic.
-Currently working on Toshe, an experience-based social platform.
+FullStack developer focusing on clean UI, smooth animations, and React magic :/ Currently working on Toshe, an experience-based social platform.
-Fun fact: I can spend hours fixing one pixel just to make it *feel right* and Unlike this text written in GPT, I type it myself XD
+Fun fact: I can spend hours fixing one pixel just to make it *feel right* and Unlike this text written in GPT, I write the code myself XD

 ## 🌐 Socials: